kevinchannon/wite/README.md

 ### NuGet
 If you use NuGet, then see [NuGet.org](https://www.nuget.org/packages/wite) for more information on acquiring Wite via NuGet.
 If you're using Visual Studio for your project, then you can consume Wite via the NuGet integration it has.
 So, you right-click on your project, or solution, and then choose "Manage NuGet packages..." (or something like that) and then you should be able to search for Wite and include it in your project.
 For an example project that has Wite included this way, see the [wite-vs-example](https://github.com/kevinchannon/wite-vs-example) repo.

 ### Ain't nobody got time for package management!!
-Just tell me where to doanload it!
+Just tell me where to download it!
 One of the above options should really be your first call, but if you're in a hurry and don't care about controlling the version, or getting updates and stuff like that, then just straight up downloading it and putting it in your source tree will also do the business.
 You can get it from here: [Releases](https://github.com/kevinchannon/wite/releases).

 You'll want the "wite-src.zip" file for the version of your choice.